-We use empirically validated therapy to help individuals access their innate ability to heal and improve the quality of their life.
+We use empirically validated counseling services to help individuals access their innate ability to heal and improve the quality of their life.

 Our vision is to grow an inclusive place that exemplifies the elements of well-being to contribute positively to client’s and practitioners’ lives while advancing the field of psychotherapy and counseling practice.

-Shine Counseling, LLC abides by the Oregon Board of Licensed Professional Counselors and Therapist’s guidelines and meets the requirements at every level of authority.
+Shine Counseling LLC abides by the Oregon Board of Licensed Professional Counselors and Therapist’s guidelines and meets the requirements at every level of authority.
 All of our practitioners have Oregon State Licensures and work tirelessly to improve their capacity in serving clients.
-Moreover, we require additional training and specializations to enhance the delivery of quality care.

 Hi!
 I’m Desiree Dalkiran, and I’m so happy you found our website.
 I became a counselor because I am passionate about helping others improve their quality of life.
 Nothing is more rewarding to me than seeing others grow and thrive.
 I’m guessing you stumbled onto my site because you are aware of how hard life can be.
 I recognize that taking the chance to connect to someone can be a scary thing.
 I honor the bravery that it takes even to make this step to reach out to us.
 Therapy is an opportunity to let go of the stress of connecting and be able to explore yourself.